EvitcaStudio/aInterfaceUtils/README.md

 `CLIENT-SIDE ONLY`

 A small powerful plugin  that will allow you to really get control over your VyScript interfaces.
-Download everything inside the `lib` folder and import it into your project.
+Download everything inside the `plugin` folder and import it into your project.

  > **API**
 ### .dragOptions